Deshmukh-Group/RHO_MetaD/README.md

 Metadynamics simulations for the study: **"Polyacrylates with protein recognition and functional modulation"**.

-This repository contains all relevant input files and scripts to run and analyze metadynamics simulations of polyacrylate sequences interacting with protein targets.
-The study investigates the influence of sequence composition and patterning on functional recognition using enhanced sampling techniques.
+This repository contains all relevant input files and scripts to run and analyze metadynamics simulations of oligomer sequences interacting with GFP.
+The study investigates preferred binding locations of oligomers on the GFP surface using Well-Tempered Metadynamics (WTMD).

----

 ---